redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 It would be nice if we could try out sending some arguments to our Prisma calls and be sure that we can request a single post's comments without having to write the whole stack into the app (component/cell, GraphQL, service) just to see if it works.

-That's where the Redwood Console command comes in!
+That's where the Redwood Console comes in!
 In a new terminal instance, try this:

 ```terminal
 yarn rw console